run2000/compactbeans/README.md

        FeatureDescriptor
   * Added a DescriptorType to FeatureDescriptor for each feature descriptor type.
-     - The avoids requiring instanceof tests to distinguish descriptors such as PropertyDescriptor and IndexedPropertyDescriptor.
+     - this avoids requiring instanceof tests to distinguish descriptors such as PropertyDescriptor and IndexedPropertyDescriptor.
-     - This is the only code that has been added.
   * Similarly, added an isIndexed() method to PropertyChangeEvent and IndexedPropertyChangeEvent.